Creatiwity/witycms-doc/build_theme.md

 wityCMS has a very simple files structure.
 You can have as many files and folders as you want in your theme, as long as a few required theme files are present.

-## Getting started

 The best point of reference is usually the default theme bundled with your wityCMS installation, since it’s always kept up to date, and it’s a fairly minimal theme.
 Just duplicate the folder, remove the CSS, and adjust markup as needed.

-Alternatively, you can check out some themes made by the community, or create your own from scratch.
-It‘s up to you.

 ![](02-witycms-folders-theme.png)